-The property at 10 Flete Avenue and 24 Moorhouse Street, Armadale (otherwise known as Flete) is significant.
+The property at 10 Flete Avenue, Armadale (otherwise known as Flete) is significant.
 Specifically, the form, scale and detailing of the 1882-83 Late Victorian Italianate style residence is locally significant.
 The cast iron fence, whilst not original, is contributory.
-The tennis court, landscaping and later alterations and additions to the property specifically at 24 Moorhouse Street are not significant.
+The tennis court, landscaping and later alterations and additions to the property are not significant.